krolebord-dev/sqlite-sync/pending.md

 A new `source_node_id` column was added to CRDT events, tracked via system migrations (`ALTER TABLE ...
 ADD COLUMN`).
 Each node now stamps its identity on events it generates.
 The `excludeNodeId` filter queries `source_node_id` instead of `origin`, so tab UUIDs are correctly matched and filtered.
 The old `excludeOrigin` filter remains for filtering by origin category (e.g. excluding `"remote"` events when pushing to server).

-### 8. No server-side event deduplication
+### ~~8.
+No server-side event deduplication~~ ✅ Fixed

-`durable-object-adapter.ts:300-313`

-`enqueueLocalEvents` unconditionally inserts all received events.
-Client retries (3 attempts via `retryAsPromised`) duplicate events in the log.
-Each duplicate gets a new `sync_id` and is broadcast to all connected clients.
-The event log grows without bound with duplicates.
+A unique index on `(timestamp, source_node_id)` now prevents duplicate events at the database level.
+The Durable Object adapter uses `ON CONFLICT DO NOTHING` for idempotent inserts.
+A data migration (system migration version 2) cleans up any pre-existing duplicates.
+System migrations were made extensible so downstream packages can add their own.

-### 9. Server HLC node ID hardcoded to `"root"`
+### ~~9.
+Server HLC node ID hardcoded to `"root"`~~ ✅ Fixed

-`durable-object-adapter.ts:157`

-All Durable Object instances use `nodeId = "root"`.
-For LWW conflict resolution, the node ID is the final tiebreaker.
-Two server shards processing events simultaneously for the same item at the same timestamp+counter cannot be distinguished, causing non-deterministic merge behavior.

-### 11. No worker crash detection or recovery

-`db-worker-client.ts:37-133`

-If the worker is killed (OOM, browser kill), there is no `worker.onerror` handler.
-All pending RPC calls hang for 30 seconds before timing out.
-The tab enters an unrecoverable state — no retry logic exists, and `createSyncedDb` must be called again externally.
+Each Durable Object now uses its own ID (`ctx.id.toString()`) as the HLC node ID, ensuring unique tiebreakers for LWW conflict resolution across different DO instances.

-### 13. No validation that `tombstone`/`id` columns exist
+### ~~13.
+No validation that `tombstone`/`id` columns exist~~ ✅ Fixed

-`make-crdt-table.ts:25,67`

-The CRDT view assumes `tombstone` and `id` columns exist.
-If a user defines a table without them, the view creation succeeds silently (SQLite doesn't validate views at creation), but queries fail at runtime.
-The delete trigger also assumes `old.id` — a missing `id` column produces `NULL` item IDs in CRDT events.
+`makeCrdtTable` now validates that `id` and `tombstone` columns are present in the schema at call time, throwing a descriptive error if either is missing.
+This prevents silent runtime failures from invalid CRDT table definitions.

 ## Medium

-### 16. React `useDbQuery` leaks old live query subscriptions
+### ~~16.
+React `useDbQuery` leaks old live query subscriptions~~ ✅ Not a bug

-`packages/react/src/react.tsx:39-44`

-When `sql` changes, `useMemo` creates a new `liveQuery` without disposing the old one.
-While React's `useSyncExternalStore` cleanup handles unsubscription, there's a TOCTOU window where the old subscription fires `onDataChange` against a stale React callback.
-The `liveQueryStatements` BoundMap also retains old prepared statements until evicted at 100 entries.
+Verified as invalid. `useSyncExternalStore` correctly handles subscription cleanup via the unsubscribe function returned by `subscribe()`.
+After unsubscribe, `subscriber` is set to `null`, so even if a debounced callback fires late, `subscriber?.()` is a no-op.
+The `liveQueryStatements` BoundMap is an intentional bounded LRU cache (max 100 entries) with `finalize()` on eviction — by design, not a leak.

-### 19. Skipped events don't advance HLC
+### ~~19.
+Skipped events don't advance HLC~~ ✅ Fixed

-`crdt-storage.ts:177-182`

-When an event is skipped (table dropped by migration), the function returns early before `storage.hlc.mergeHLC`.
-If the skipped event's timestamp is ahead of local clock, the local HLC won't advance, potentially causing future timestamps to appear before the skipped event's timestamp in LWW comparisons.
+The HLC is now advanced (`mergeHLC`) even when an event is skipped due to a dropped table, preventing timestamp regression in subsequent LWW comparisons.

 ## Low